APorkolab/BibleVerse/README.md

 ## **3. Start the application**

 - Both the backend and the frontend can be started with `npm start`.
-- The current version of the game is available at [https://bibleverse.porkolab.hu/].
+- The current version of the game is available at [https://bibleverse.aporkolab.com/].

 ## **4. Contact information**

 ##### Web development, design by Dr. Ádám Porkoláb

 - **About the website and general questions and comments:**
-  Dr. Ádám Porkoláb (adam@porkolab.hu)
+  Dr. Ádám Porkoláb (ap@aporkolab.com)

 ## **5. Technologies used**